DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 </details>

 ### Random Advice API
-Underneath the quiz the user is dispalyed a random peice of advice, generated from the random advice API.
+Underneath the quiz the user is displayed a random piece of advice, generated from the random advice API.
 <details><summary>Random Advice API</summary>
 <img src="docs/features/feature-api.png">
 </details>